-Anti-racism often does not receive the time and attention it should because it is often seen as in addition to other responsibilities.
-Geller et al. (2007) write that many writing center directors feel they do not have time for anti-oppression and anti-racism education for their tutors (and consequently for themselves) because ending racism is posited as a Sisyphean task that is overshadowed by the other pressures put on writing centers at their academic institutions.
-Thus, we look for ways to make anti-racism part of every task and to articulate the goals of anti-racism as central to our writing centers/programs, teaching, and scholarship.
-To do this, we need the time and space to get out of our normal, local, and patterned contexts to think with each other about how our commitments can become integral to all of our responsibilities.
+Racial justice work often does not receive the time and attention it should because it is often seen as in addition to other responsibilities.
+Geller et al. (2007) write that many writing center directors-and, by extension, writing program administrators (WPAs)-feel they do not have time for anti-oppression and antiracism education for their tutors (and consequently for themselves) because ending racism is posited as a Sisyphean task that is overshadowed by the other pressures and mandates put on writing units at their academic institutions.
+Thus, we look for ways to make antiracism part of every task and to articulate the goals of antiracism as central to our writing programs, teaching, and scholarship.
+To do this, we need to hold time and space to get out of our normal, local, and patterned contexts to think with each other about how our commitments can become integral to all responsibilities.
+We need the time and space with allies to discuss matters and plan action that can jumpstart change.
 We need the time and space to help us deepen our commitments, creating really important synergies and partnerships.
-When in the absence of the luxury to participate in national networks, we must work harder to find people to affiliate with to do this work and stay in the work.
+When in the absence of the luxury to participate in (inter)national networks, we must work harder to establish local networks.

-As we work against oppression and for social justice, we complement self-work with work-withothers.
+As we work against oppression and for social justice, we complement self-work with work-with-others.
 The cumulative impact of cultivating emotional intelligence and finding time and space to renew our commitments can help us work with others differently and more effectively.
 Through the dialectic, we see that action-oriented self-work is every bit as important as working with others.
 The ways we do this work may align, overlap, and even diverge.
-At times, self-work may become the central means for articulating and pursuing our commitments, while, at other times, we may be largely engaged in outward-oriented partnerships or institutional work.
-What is important to note as we transition into a discussion of working with others is that each actionable move necessitates, informs, and strengthens the other.
+At times, self-work may become the central means for articulating and pursuing our commitments, while at other times, we may be largely engaged in outward-oriented partnerships or institutional work.
+What is important to note is that each actionable move necessitates, informs, and strengthens the other.